bitmonky/BorgIOS/README.md

 | `ftreeFileMgrCell` | File management |
 | `borgAgentBrain` | Agent coordination & Mnemosyne protocol |

 Each cell's **DNA** (name, ports, maxChildren) is baked in at definition time.
 Cells clone themselves across the network carrying their DNA.
-Every `shardTreeCell` in the world is always on the same port.
+Every `shardTreeCell` is always on the same port.
 No config files.
 No service discovery complexity.

 ### Shards — The Network IS the Filesystem